freenas/freenas-docs/userguide/install.rst

 to reboot again.
 The system will start normally afterwards.
-If database errors are shown but the graphical administrative interface is accessible, go to :menuselection:`Settings --> General` and use the :guilabel:`Upload Config` button to upload the configuration that was saved before starting the upgrade.
+If database errors are shown but the graphical administrative interface is accessible, go to :menuselection:`System --> General` and use the :guilabel:`UPLOAD CONFIG` button to upload the configuration that was saved before starting the upgrade.